Commitments and Contingencies

 |COMMITMENTS AND CONTINGENCIES||

 On May 16, 2016, Banco Popular North America (“Banco”) filed a lawsuit in Duval County, Florida in the Circuit Court of the Fourth Judicial Circuit against Aerial Products Corporation d/b/a Southern Balloon Works (“Aerial Products”), Kevin M. Hess, LTAS, and the Company to collect on a delinquent Small Business Administration loan that Banco made in 2007 to Aerial Products with Mr. Hess as the personal guarantor.
-LTAS and the Company filed an Answer on June 30, 2016.
-It is the Company’s position that neither LTAS nor the Company are continuations of Aerial Products, and LTAS and the Company have denied all allegations made by Banco and will vigorously defend that position.
-The Company has not recorded any contingent liability expense because the incurrence of loss is considered remote.
-Settlement discussions between Mr. Hess and Banco are ongoing.
+LTAS and the Company filed an Answer on June 30, 2016 and Responses to Interrogatories on December 16, 2016.
+It is our position that neither LTAS nor the Company are continuations of Aerial Products, and LTAS and the Company have denied all allegations made by Banco and will vigorously defend that position.
+The Company has evaluated the probability of loss as possible but the range of loss is unable to be estimated.

 The entire disclosure for commitments and contingencies.